 Federal Pell Grant

-This is a federal assistance program for regular degree-seeking undergraduate students pursuing their first bachelor’s degree.
+This is a federal grant program for regular, degree-seeking undergraduate students pursuing their first bachelor’s degree.

 Federal Supplemental Educational Opportunity Grant Program

-The Supplemental Educational Opportunity Grant (FSEOG) is a federal program designed for any regular degree-seeking undergraduate who demonstrates exceptional need.
-FSEOG funds are awarded only to Pell Grant recipients and are very limited.
+The Supplemental Educational Opportunity Grant (FSEOG) is a federal grant program for any regular, degree-seeking undergraduate who demonstrates exceptional need.
+FSEOG funds are awarded only to Federal Pell Grant recipients and are very limited.

 Illinois Financial Aid Programs

 The State of Illinois has many programs and services that deliver financial aid to students in Illinois.
+Students apply for many of these programs by completing the FAFSA or the Illinois Alternative Application.
 The number of scholarships and grants made through programs administered by the Illinois Student Assistance Commission, as well as individual amounts awarded, are subject to sufficient annual appropriations by the Illinois General Assembly and the governor.

 Illinois Monetary Award Program